 There have been moments when I have felt like “the lone ranger” with my healing journey.
 In those moments, I think we crave someone to join us.
-I think for me, the hardest part was actually…. other people.
+I think for me, the hardest part was actually… other people.
 You know what I mean—friends, family and even flatmates.
-I didn’t like having to stand out and say: “actually I don’t eat that or do you mind if I just have salad?”.
-It made me uncomfortable in many situations as to “them”, I was strange and odd and well, “did I think I was special?”
+I didn’t like having to stand out and say, “Actually I don’t eat that” or “Do you mind if I just have salad?”
+It made me uncomfortable in many situations, because to “them” I was strange and odd and well, “Did I think I was special?”

-I kinda hoped that my partner would stand with me when these things happened.
-I kinda hoped he would say: “yes, fruits and vegetables are a much better way to eat” He didn’t.
+I hoped that my partner would stand by me when these things happened.
+I kinda hoped he would say,”Yes, fruits and vegetables are a much better way to eat.”
+He didn’t.
 He would be polite and eat what was put in front of him and he wouldn’t offend anyone.
 These are qualities that I have always loved about him, so it was hard to want both.
-He is liked by everyone and is just an easy going guy. – Typical Kiwi!
+He is liked by everyone and is just an easy-going guy.

-So…..
-I was SUPER EXCITED last night when James (my fiancee) said that he would like to do a Juice Fast with me!
+So, I was SUPER EXCITED last night when James (my fiancé) said that he would like to do a juice fast with me!
 Super excited!

 - It didn’t slash anything—this is common in most of the other food documentaries.
-It didn’t delve into how terrible everything is and how we are swamped with fast foods etc. That message kinda came through, without having to be said.
+It didn’t delve into how terrible everything is and how we are swamped with fast foods etc. That message came through without being said.

 - It was always positive.
 Even when Joe went and interviewed others, he never judged them for their choices.
-It was open and positive and somehow left the viewer to make their own judgements – I was struggling personally with some of the answers by those being interviewed… just wanted to yell at them but that is my journey….
+It was open and positive and somehow left the viewer to make their own judgments—I was struggling personally with some of the answers by those being interviewed… just wanted to yell at them, but that is my journey…

 - It was inspiring and showed the clear results of juicing.

-- It was complicated.
-No, oh I need a fancy juicer, that is going to cost me 1000′s of dollars.
-I need to juice organic and all these criteria.
+- It was not complicated.
+No, “Oh I need a fancy juicer that is going to cost me 1000s of dollars.
+I need to juice organic and all these criteria.”
 Just juice what you can get with a simple juicer.

 Have you done a juice fast?
 What did you experience?
 Does your partner do stuff with you?
 Feel free to share in the comments below…